David-OConnor/pyflow/README.md

 [tool.pyflow.dev-dependencies]
 black = "^18.0"
 ```
 `package_url` is used to determine which package repository to upload to.
-If ommitted,
+If omitted,
 `Pypi test` is used (`https://test.pypi.org/legacy/`).

 Other items you can specify in `[tool.pyflow]`: